Deadly-Pigg/console-battleship/README.md

 ## COMPLETED TASKS:
 ### Make and setup board
-- User and computer can place ships on their respective boards + (Input validation)
+- User and computer can place ships on their respective boards + Input validation
 - User can view their board and the enemy board
+- Customisable board size (up to 26x26) and ship count/type
 ### Play and complete game
-- User can shoot at the computer's board + (Input validation)
+- User can shoot at the computer's board + Input validation
 - User can achieve a 'Game Over' when all their ships or the enemy ships have been sunk
 - Inform user when their ship/the enemy ship has been sunk
 - Input validation
 ### Make a bot to automatically play against the player
 - Computer can play the game in a very random manner. (for Easy difficulty)
 - Make algorithm track and sink a ship when it hits a cell with a ship on it. (for Normal+ difficulty)
-- Make algorithm decide the next best slot to shoot at (for Hard difficulty)
+- Make algorithm strategically decide next best slot to shoot at (for Hard difficulty)
-- Expanding upon above: Make it work for stupid players who place ships in-contact with eachother
+- Make algorithm murder anyone foolish enough to challenge them (for Impossible difficulty)
+## Misc
+- ?